Black-Cat-Studios/WoD/README.md

-# Words of Discouragement
+# Words of Demotivation

-Words of Discouragement is a Roblox Studio plugin based on pa00's "Words of Encouragement".
+Words of Demotivation is a Roblox Studio plugin based on pa00's "Words of Encouragement".
-Instead of displaying motivational quotes, like pa00's plugin, this one discourages you.
+Instead of displaying motivational quotes, like pa00's plugin, this one demotivates you.

 # Installation